Simulation Workflows in Materials Modelling (SWiMM 2021)

-(2) Industrial-accuracy data-driven modelling and workflows for model parameterization.
+(1) Industrial-accuracy data-driven modelling and workflows for model parameterization.
 Lecturers: James Kermode, Coventry, and Jadran Vrabec, Berlin (15th to 17th March 2021).

 (3) Autotuning, load balancing, and task-based parallelization of simulation workflows.
-Lecturer: Philipp Neumann, Hamburg (Tuesday and Wednesday, 16th and 17th March 2021).
+Lecturer: Philipp Neumann, Hamburg (17th to 19th March 2021).

-(5) Simulation workflow deployment by harnessing the EMMO toward applications.
-Lecturer: Georg J. Schmitz, Aachen (Wednesday, 17th March 2021).
+(6) Harnessing the European Materials and Modelling Ontology toward applications.
+Lecturer: Georg J. Schmitz, Aachen (22nd to 24th March 2021).

-(6) Pyiron – an integrated development environment for simulation workflows.
+(7) Pyiron: An integrated development environment for simulation workflows.
 Lecturers: Jan Janssen and Jörg Neugebauer, Düsseldorf (23rd to 25th March 2021).

-(9) The atomic simulation environment – a Python library for working with atoms.
-Lecturers: Joshua Elliott, Manchester, and Kristian Sommer Thygesen, Lyngby (Thursday and Friday, 18th and 19th March 2021).
+(9) The atomic simulation environment (ASE) and atomic simulation recipes (ASR).
+Lecturers: Joshua Elliott, Manchester, Ask Hjorth Larsen, Donostia/S. Sebastián, and Kristian Sommer Thygesen, Lyngby (25th and 26th March 2021).